sarahzu/Configuration-System/README.md

 # Configuration-System
 In the scope of my Master's Thesis, I implemented a Configuration System for the simulation game of the Post-fossil cities project.
 This system is used as an intermediary system between the gameplay system, a model-processing backend system (called Agents Using System) and a storage of visual components used during game sessions.

-## Run Webapplication
+## Run Web-Application
-The configuration sytem is split into frontend, backend and database part.
+The configuration system is split into frontend, backend and database part.
 The database is already set up.
-In order to run the configuration webapplication, you need to run a backend and frontend server.
+In order to run the configuration web-application, you need to run a backend and frontend server.

   1. To run the backend API:
 ```